Ruby Ridge standoff: Siege and controversy

-In the aftermath of the gunfight on August 21 at 11:20 am PDT, DUSM Hunt requested immediate support from Idaho law enforcement, and he also alerted the FBI by notifying it that a Marshal had been killed.
-Following Hunt's phone call, the Marshals Service Crisis Center was activated under the direction of Duke Smith, associate director for Operations.
-The Marshals Service Special Operations Group (SOG) was alerted to deploy.
-In response to the USMS call, the Boundary County sheriff's office mobilized.
+In the aftermath of the gunfight on the morning of August 21, Deputy Marshal Hunt requested immediate support from Idaho law enforcement and alerted federal agencies that a U.S. Marshal had been killed.
+The Marshals Service Crisis Center was activated, and the Marshals Service Special Operations Group (SOG) was ordered to deploy.
+The Boundary County sheriff's office mobilized.
 Also in response to the USMS request, Idaho Governor Cecil Andrus declared a state of emergency in Boundary County, allowing use of the Idaho National Guard Armory at Bonners Ferry and, after an initial delay, to use National Guard armored personnel carriers (APCs).
 Soon thereafter, the Idaho State Police arrived at the scene.

 FBI Headquarters in Washington, DC, responded by sending the Hostage Rescue Team (HRT) from Quantico to Idaho.
 Special Agent in Charge (SAC) Eugene Glenn of the Salt Lake City FBI office was appointed Site Commander with responsibility for all active individuals from the FBI, ATF, and USMS.
 A stand-off ensued for eleven days, as several hundred federal agents surrounded the house, and negotiations for a surrender were attempted.

-Special ROE and sniper/observer deployment
+Rules of engagement allowing deadly force

 By Saturday, August 22, special rules of engagement (ROE) were drafted and approved by FBI Headquarters and the Marshal Service for use on Ruby Ridge.
 According to the later RRTF report to the DOJ (1994), the Ruby Ridge ROE were as follows: